The writer, blogger, or boxer must always keep in training. The artist or athlete can’t wait for the muse to inject them with productivity serum.

 On the flipside of consistency, is also imperfection.
 The practician not only faces the resistance, they also face human error.

-Showing up every day is one thing, doing it again knowing that a positive result won’t yield is yet another habit to develop.
+Showing up every day is one thing, doing it again regardless of the results is yet another habit to develop.
+All that you are is a result of what you have thought.

 Error is human.
 You need some form of struggle to remind you what needs tweaking.
 However, when the going gets good, you’ll want to maintain it.